Lalitpur Airport

 Lalitpur Airport is a proposed domestic airport and defunct airstrip in Lalitpur, Uttar Pradesh, India owned by the Airports Authority of India.

+390 acres of land was marked for the proposed airport.

 History

 An Airstrip was built during World War 2 in Lalitpur, but has been defunct ever since.
-The state government has plans twice to develop the existing airstrip into an airport as there is a large amount of land around the airport.
-It is owned by central government's Airports Authority of India.
-Under state's current chief minister Yogi Adityanath, the Uttar Pradesh Government gave approval for the development of an airport in Lalitpur in March 2021.
+The state government had plans twice to develop the existing airstrip into an airport as there is a large amount of land around the airport.
+It is owned by the central government's Airports Authority of India.
+Under the state's current chief minister Yogi Adityanath, the Uttar Pradesh Government gave approval for the development of an airport in Lalitpur in March 2021.
 A previous attempt by former chief minister of Uttar Pradesh, Akhilesh Yadav was made to develop the airstrip but the plans never took off.